psionman/psionman_set/wx_python/lesson03.md

 #### Placing the widgets in the sizer

-In the previous post we placed the label in the sizer and gave it a border to enhance it appearance.
+In the previous lesson we placed the label in the sizer and gave it a border to enhance it appearance.
 When we add more items to the sizer, we need to think a little more about the borders.
 As we are using a vertical BoxSizer, the items will be placed one above the other.
 If we